Dealogic/reference-conflicts-analyzer-azure-devops-task/DETAILS.md

 ## <a id="what-the-build-step-does"></a>What The Build Step Does

 This build step is using Mykola Tarasyuk's [reference conflicts analyzer command line tool](https://github.com/marss19/reference-conflicts-analyzer/tree/master/ReferenceConflictAnalyser.VSExtension) to produce a `dgml` file that represents the dependency graph of a .NET application.
 With using the [DgmlImage command line tool by Chris Lovett](https://www.nuget.org/packages/DgmlImage/) to create an image that can be attached as a build summary section on to the build result page.
+The generated `dgml` file(s) are attached next to the logs.

 ## <a id="usage"></a>Usage